 Wiener Christkindlmarkt, the world's largest Christmas market, is famous for its 100+ stalls selling everything from souvenirs to wonderful Viennese specialties like kaiserschmarrn (sweet, fluffy, ripped-up pancakes), glühwein (mulled wine), and bauernkrapfen (donut-shaped fried pastries).

 A significant feature of Wiener Christkindlmarkt is the wide variety of traditional crafts and gifts offered for sale.
-In these artifacts, local artisans show their skills, and the craftsmanship on display is impressive.
-From handcrafted ornaments to wooden toys, visitors can find unique gift items to bring home or give as special holiday presents.
+From handmade ornaments to wooden toys, visitors can find unique gift items to bring home or give as special holiday presents.

 Strasbourg Christkindelsmärik in Strasbourg, France